kurisuto/crowdsourced_ocr_corrections/README.md

 a database for editing, or which crops the page images into individual lines.

-For demonstration and development purposes, I mocked up a small amount of data on my laptop using some hacked Python scripts.
+For demonstration and development purposes, I mocked up a small amount of data on my laptop using a hacked Python scripts.
 I manually performed OCR using AWS Textract on a few scanned pages of *The Wizard of Oz*, a text for which the copyright has expired.
-One Python script seeded the database with the recognized text.
-Another script used the bounding rectangles to shred the page images into individual lines, which I manually uploaded to s3.
+My Python script does two things:

+* It extracts the recognized text from the OCR output and puts it into a form so that it can easily seed the Line table.

+* It shreds the scanned page images into many smaller images, one for each line of text.
+The bounding rectangles are in the JSON files containing the OCR output.

 Textract gives pretty accurate results.
-For the sake of this mockup, I deliberately introduced fake OCR errors into the recognized text.
+For the sake of giving the user some errors to correct in this mockup, I deliberately introduced fake OCR errors into the recognized text.
 I hacked another Python script to randomly apply specific substitutions meant to resemble typical OCR errors (o -> c, d -> cl, etc.)

 ## Installation notes